samtalks/how-tos/wordpress-social-pt-3.md

 ### Restoring from a snapshot

 You can restore from snapshots.
-If you do, keep in mind that doing this
+If you do, keep in mind that doing this will cause at least 15 minutes of downtime, depending on the size of your droplet and snapshots.

+1. First, make sure you've created snapshots of everything you need.
+2. Go to your active droplet and Destroy it.
+Do so without Scrubbing the data (this is faster.
+Scrubbing is for extra security).
+Once you start this process, it will take at least 15 minutes or so while the website starts to go down.
+3. Once the droplet is completely gone, create a new one using a snapshot.
+This part is much faster.
+4. Once this is done, update your ssh by going to your terminal  `cd ~/.shh` and then `subl known_hosts`.
+Remove the previous host ssh key.
+5. Go to `ssh root@YOUR_DOMAIN` and follow directions to create a new known host key.